AbuEnayetSiddique/AbusBooksStore/AbusBookStore/README.txt

 Created Cover Type CRUD as I created for Category CRUD Added CoverType.cs in the Model’s folder with ID and Name property add-migration to add AddCoverTypeToDb

+0211
+Added ICoverTypeRepository interface and CoverTypeRepository class and modified